cobrce/TimedEvents/README.md

  * has functions to check for changes and how long ago the change was done
  * implements a software debounce (when an input changes, its value is not updated during the debounce time)

-#### The Timer :
+### The Timer :
- * it's a class encapsulating a Controller with a dummy IoItem
- * all the instances of the Timer have different Controller but all use the same dummy IoItem
+ * a sort of Controller but doesn't depend on IoItem
  * it has functions to Start/Reset/ and detect Reached time
  * the time is initialized with the constructor
  * the point of it is to measure time for other events that can't be caught by the Controller (ex : commands from Serial, value read by a sensor)